 If your brake light is on or if your brakes are making a squealing or grinding sound while driving, take your vehicle to your mechanic and have it checked out.
 High-pitched squealing and screeching is a telltale warning that your brake pads need to be replaced, and catching brake issues early will save you from expensive repairs down the road.

-To learn more about the best brake pads for your car or truck — or to have your brake pads and system inspected — stop by one of our six auto repair shops in Cleveland, Ohio today!
+To learn more about the best brake pads for your car or truck — or to have your brake pads and system inspected — stop by one of our six auto repair shops in Cleveland, Ohio and we'll service your brakes today!